mohauop/Deep-learning-for-computer-vision-V4.0/README.md

 # virtual environments :
-virtual environements are very important in handling dependencies, for each AI project you need certain some dependencies, so , if you have many projects, there will be errors in dependencies , for example if project1 requires pytorch V1.0 and project2 requires pytorch V2.0 ==> THIS WILL RESULT AN ERROR. in that case we use virtual environement so that we can install for each project its requirements.
+virtual environements are very important in handling dependencies, for each AI project you need some certain dependencies, so , if you have many projects, there will be conflicts and errors in dependencies , for example if project1 requires pytorch V1.0 and project2 requires pytorch V2.0 ==> THIS WILL RESULT AN ERROR or conflict. in that case we use virtual environement so that we can install for each project its requirements and versions.
 # Available environments that i am aware of :
 conda  ; venv
 you can use either one of them.